Sarah-eit/certification-symfony/README.md

 Looking to earn your `Symfony Certification`?
 Preparing for it can be an exciting journey with the right tools and resources!
 Whether you prefer to train on your own, attend a SensioLabs course, or practice by taking mock exams, we’ve got you covered.
 ## 📚 What We Offer ?

 To help you prepare effectively, we've organized questions based on the key topics outlined on the official certification page.
-Each category and subcategory contains questions with one or more correct answers, ensuring you're ready to master every aspect of the Symfony documentation.
+You can easily train on this link https://efficience-it.github.io .Each category and subcategory contains questions with one or more correct answers, ensuring you're ready to master every aspect of the Symfony documentation.

 If you prefer a command-line approach, check out this [CLI training repository](https://github.com/certificationy/certificationy-cli).
 It's a fantastic way to test your knowledge and track your progress!